When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 And remember, the different online databases all have FAQs explaining how their systems work.
-Youtube video tutorials are also a great resource for figuring things out.
+YouTube video tutorials are also a great resource for figuring things out.

-Once you become familiar with how these sites work, you can use the numbers, categories and statistics as tools to help answer whatever questions you wish to ask.
+Once you become familiar with how these sites work, you can use the numbers, categories, and statistics as tools to help answer whatever questions you wish to ask.
 That’s the beauty of it all.
 By thinking outside the box you can work backwards, input all the pertinent data, and solve a question that can give you a statistical edge on your wagers.

 Just remember, don’t get swayed by alluring answers from small sample sizes.
 It’s important to use big data sets to see if what you’re seeing is statistically relevant or just an anomaly.

 One thing you can be certain of, the more you dive into the world of sports and numbers, the better you will become at understanding the odds and picking winners.
 You can check out any of our sportsbook reviews and put your knowledge into practice.

 After graduating from the University of New Hampshire with a BA in Journalism, Richard Janvrin has been covering iGaming and sports betting since December 2018.
 Richard has covered betting at Bleacher Report, Gambling.com, The Game Day, Forbes, and more.More info on Richard Janvrin